The Japanese archipelago was disconnected from the continent after the last ice age, around 11,000 BC.

 During the 1920s, Japan progressed toward a democratic system of government in a movement known as 'Taishō Democracy'

 Under the pretext of the Manchurian Incident, Lieutenant Colonel Kanji Ishiwara invaded Inner (Chinese) Manchuria in 1931.
-After several more similar incidents fueled by an expansionist military, the second Sino-Japanese War began in 1937 after the Marco Polo Bridge Incident.
+After several more similar incidents fuelled by an expansionist military, the second Sino-Japanese War began in 1937 after the Marco Polo Bridge Incident.

 Having joined the Anti-Comintern Pact in 1936, Japan formed the Axis Pact with Germany and Italy on September 27, 1940.